Body Mapping - A Course in Practical Anatomy

 Our body maps govern our movement.
 If our maps are adequate and accurate, our movement is efficient and healthy.
 If our maps are inadequate or inaccurate, our movement can be awkward and even cause injury.
 Fortunately, body maps are subject to considerable plasticity and can be changed.

-In this series of classes you will learn how to embody correct anatomical information thereby cultivating beautifully efficient movement behaviours.
-We will also look at how to use this same process to assist students in their own learning process.
+Over this weekend you will learn how to embody correct anatomical information thereby cultivating beautifully efficient movement.
+We will also look at using this same process to assist students/clients in their own learning process.

 This work was first developed by Barbara Conable for working with musicians.
 This course will, of course,be of great value to any musician wanting to apply greater understanding to the use of their body and voice.
 It will also be of interest to a wide range of teachers in other disciplines and body-work practitioners.